 Once collaborators have a full understanding of the target problem (assessment) and have worked towards evaluating and strengthening their collective resources (capacity building), the next step in the SPF process calls for systematic and deliberate planning.
-While it is tempting to jump quickly into problem solutions, to do so without careful planning is unwise.
+While it is tempting to jump quickly into solutions, to do so without careful planning is unwise.

 Planning is essential—it focuses the energy of staff and stakeholders, ensures that they are working toward the same goals, and provides the means for assessing, evaluating, and adjusting programmatic direction.

 Planning typically involves the following tasks:

 - Prioritizing risk and protective factors: It is often not practical for communities to address all of the factors related to their target problem.
 It is, therefore, important to identify and discuss the various risk and protective factors that are associated with the problem.
 Communities can then prioritize which of these factors are most important (importance) and/or are the best targets for leveraging potential change (changeability).
 Successful interventions target risk and protective factors which are both changeable and important.

 - Risk factors are individual, family, or community factors that are associated with increases in problem behaviors.
 For example, easy access to alcohol in a community could be considered a risk factor for underage drinking because it likely increases the rates of teen drinking.